22 Cook Islands Tips to Get Right Before You Go (So Nothing Trips You Up)

 Getting There & Getting Around

 1. Book Aitutaki flights the moment you book your international ticket.
 Air Rarotonga's planes hold 15 passengers.
 Fifteen.
 During July-September, they sell out weeks in advance.
-I've heard stories of people flying to Rarotonga specifically for Aitutaki and not getting on the plane.
+Travelers have flown all the way to Rarotonga specifically for Aitutaki and never made it onto the plane.
 NZD 450-600 round trip, 50 minutes each way.

 2. Get your Cook Islands driving license on day one.
-Go to the police station in Avarua with your home license, pay NZD 20, and you're legal.
-Takes 10 minutes.
+Head to the police station in Avarua with your home license, pay NZD 20, and you're legal.
+It takes 10 minutes.
 You'll need it for scooter or car rental.
-Do it before you need it, not when the rental shop is waiting.
+Do it before you need it, not while the rental shop waits.

 3. Drive on the left.
 This matters on a scooter.
-If you're American, practice the left-side thing mentally before you get on the road.
+If you're American, run through the left-side thing mentally before you get on the road.
 The single road around Rarotonga has local traffic that assumes you know what you're doing.

-4. The island bus is actually great.
-Runs clockwise and counter-clockwise every 30 minutes.
+4. The island bus is genuinely great.
+It runs clockwise and counter-clockwise every 30 minutes.
 NZD 5 per ride, NZD 16 day pass.
 The drivers play local music.
-It's the most relaxed public transport system I've ever used.
+It may be the most relaxed public transport system in the Pacific.

 Money & Budget

 5. Bring a backup card.
 ATMs in the Cook Islands are limited and occasionally out of cash.
-I watched a couple from Ohio discover their only card was declined at the single ATM in Aitutaki.
-Carry two different bank cards and some cash as insurance.
+Picture a couple from Ohio discovering their only card declined at the single ATM in Aitutaki — carry two different bank cards and some cash as insurance.

 6. Self-catering saves real money.
-CITC supermarket in Avarua has everything you need.
-A self-catering bungalow (NZD 100-150/night) with groceries will cost half what restaurants do.
+CITC supermarket in Avarua stocks everything you need.
+A self-catering bungalow (NZD 100-150/night) with groceries costs half what restaurants do.
 Restaurant meals run NZD 20-40 each.
 That adds up fast over a week.

 7. The best experiences are free or nearly free.
 Muri Lagoon snorkeling: free.
 Black Rock sunset: free.
 Cross-Island Trek with a guide: NZD 65-85.
 Punanga Nui market browsing: free.
-Te Vara Nui cultural show: NZD 105 but worth every dollar.
+Te Vara Nui cultural show: NZD 105, and worth every dollar.

 Beaches & Water

 8. Buy reef shoes before you arrive.
-This is the single most important tip in this list.
+This is the single most important tip on the list.
 The lagoon floor on Rarotonga is coral — sharp, uneven, and home to sea urchins and stonefish.
 Regular sandals won't protect you.
-Water shoes with solid soles are non-negotiable.
-I learned this with a bleeding foot on my first morning.
+Water shoes with solid soles are non-negotiable, and a bleeding foot on the first morning is exactly what they prevent.

 9. Never swim near the passes.
 Passes are gaps in the reef where lagoon water flows out to the open ocean.
 The currents are powerful and have caught swimmers off guard.
 Ask locals where the passes are, and stay well clear.

 10. The motus off Muri Beach are worth kayaking to.
 Rent a kayak for NZD 20-30/hour, paddle to Taakoka or Koromiri motus (uninhabited islets), and snorkel the reef around them.
-The coral and fish life is better than the shore.
+The coral and fish life beats the shore.
 Bring water and snorkel gear.

 11. Aroa Marine Sanctuary has the best snorkeling on Rarotonga.
-On the west coast, marked with buoys.
+It's on the west coast, marked with buoys.
 Free entry.
 The protected status means bigger fish and healthier coral than elsewhere on the island.
-Also faces west for sunset snorkeling.
+It faces west, too, for sunset snorkeling.

 Food & Drink

 12. Eat ika mata on your first day.
-Raw fish in coconut cream.
-The Cook Islands' signature dish.
+Raw fish in coconut cream, the Cook Islands' signature dish.
 The Mooring Fish Cafe does the best restaurant version (NZD 28 for the sashimi platter).
 At the Muri Night Market on Sundays, it's NZD 10 from the stalls.
-Don't wait until your last day — you'll regret not eating it sooner.
+Don't save it for the last day — you'll want it sooner.

 13. Punanga Nui Market runs Saturday mornings only.
 8AM to noon.
-Get there by 8:30 for the best selection of tropical fruit, coconut bread, and local crafts.
+Arrive by 8:30 for the best selection of tropical fruit, coconut bread, and local crafts.
 The cooked food stalls are the most authentic eating on the island.
 Live music starts around 9AM.

 14. Vili's Burgers in Avarua is cash-only and closed weekends.
 The Mama's Burger (NZD 12) is the best burger on the island, but it's a roadside stand with limited hours.
 Plan your visit.